Catalin-Ripanu/HW1_PA/README.md

-# HW1_PA

-This document covers an Algorithmic homework assignment involving Divide and Conquer, Greedy, and Dynamic Programming techniques.
+## This document covers an Algorithmic Assignment involving Divide and Conquer, Greedy, and Dynamic Programming techniques

 ## Walsh